Natchez Trace Parkway: Maintenance

 The road is maintained by the National Park Service and has been designated an All-American Road.
 Commercial traffic is prohibited along the entire route, and the speed limit is 50 mph, except north of Leiper's Fork, Tennessee, and Ridgeland, Mississippi, where the speed limit is reduced to 40 mph.
-The total area of the Parkway is 51,746.50 acres, of which 51,680.64 acres are federal, and 65.86 acres are non-federal.
+The total area of the parkway is 51,746.50 acres, of which 51,680.64 acres are federal and 65.86 acres are not.

+Unlike the older Blue Ridge Parkway in Virginia and North Carolina, the Natchez Trace Parkway does feature direct interchanges with Interstate Highways.

-The Parkway is headquartered in Tupelo and has nine district offices: Leipers Fork, Meriwether Lewis, Cherokee, Tupelo, Dancy, Kosciusko, Ridgeland, Port Gibson, and Natchez.
-The Parkway also manages two battlefields: Brices Cross Roads National Battlefield Site and Tupelo National Battlefield.
+The parkway is headquartered in Tupelo and has nine district offices: Leipers Fork, Meriwether Lewis, Cherokee, Tupelo, Dancy, Kosciusko, Ridgeland, Port Gibson, and Natchez.
+The parkway also manages two battlefields: Brices Cross Roads National Battlefield Site and Tupelo National Battlefield.